 Advanced Railroad Track Geometry

 Track geometry defines the critical interface between railroad rolling stock and infrastructure.
 Geometry issues account for nearly one-third of track related derailments.
-This workshop provides three days of classroom and field instruction focusing on track geometry concepts, the most complex aspect of track inspection and maintenance.
+This workshop provides two days of classroom and field instruction focusing on track geometry concepts, the most complex aspect of track inspection and maintenance.
 The attendee will learn techniques for identifying, measuring, and correcting problems with track gage, alignment, and surface.
 The course also addresses the geometry of special trackwork such as turnouts and track crossings.
 Course content includes measurement procedures using hand tools, automated methods for geometry measurement, analysis of geometry data, restoration of degraded geometry, and modifying existing geometry by changing curves, spirals, and turnouts.

 Railroad Timber Bridge Inspection and Maintenance